 I used affinity mapping to find insights in the interview data I gathered.
 Two general patterns of purchasing behavior, motivations, frustrations and needs emerged, corresponding with the personas shown below.

 I looked at tools that addressed the unique challenges of creative projects, like maintaining fast-moving chains of feedback associated with video deliverables.
 I found several developed for larger postproduction and VFX companies, as well as smaller ones.
-On the smallest end of the scale, Dropbox has also added features like image-based annotation and comment threads that Google Drive already features.
+On the smallest end of the scale, Dropbox and Google Drive have also added collaborative features like image-based annotation and comment threads.

 These tools all exist to support the way that different creative companies work together, which means that detailed information about how feedback and versioning process can help illuminate possible opportunities.
 To get this, I conducted interviews with designers and creative directors.